 Granite can be re-finished and, in cases of chipping or breaking, it can be repaired via colored epoxies that can take a polish.

-B. Color: There are hundreds of colors and variations within color groups to choose from.
+- Color: There are hundreds of colors and variations within color groups to choose from.
 We have a great selection of material for you to see and many samples to pick from.
 Whatever your color scheme, we will be able to help you.

-C. Cost: Once you have chosen your material and picked your color and decided on your finished edge, we will give you an estimate for your project.
+- Cost: Once you have chosen your material and picked your color and decided on your finished edge, we will give you an estimate for your project.
 You may be pleasantly surprised at our competitive prices.
 Beautiful stone for your project may be more affordable than you think.

 Clean the countertop daily with a soft white cloth and a neutral cleaner or household detergent such as Dawn dish soap.
 Granite countertops are generally sealed at the time of fabrication.
 Resealing is up to the individual.
 Granite impregnators, cleaners and disinfectants are available at our office.
 Spills should be wiped up immediately.
 Blot the spill with a clean paper towel.
 If the countertop stains, a poultice may need to be applied.
-Use the flat side of a razor blade for removing stuck on tape residue, dried paint, glue, dried food, etc. Use #0000 or finer steel wool to remove dried water spots, smudges, hazy areas, and for general cleaning to bring out the shine.
+Use the flat side of a razor blade for removing stuck-on tape residue, dried paint, glue, dried food, etc. Use #0000 or finer steel wool to remove dried water spots, smudges, hazy areas, and for general cleaning to bring out the shine.
 Do not use the steel wool wet.
 Use a pencil eraser to remove aluminum trails.

-Do not use acid based cleaners such as rust removers, sterling silver cleaners, etc., on countertop, or place rags saturated with acid based cleaners on countertop.
-Do not use cleaners containing Hydrofluoric Acid.
+Do not use acid-based cleaners such as rust removers, sterling silver cleaners, etc., on the countertop, or place rags saturated with acid-based cleaners on it.
+Do not use cleaners containing hydrofluoric acid.
 Do not use strong abrasive cleaners such as Comet or Soft Scrub.
-Do not leave spills on countertop for prolonged periods of time.
+Do not leave spills on the countertop for prolonged periods of time.